Apply For A Grant

 Basic Services and Best Practices Grants

-The general fund of $1.2 million annually runs on a three-year cycle and includes administration.
-Awards are granted based on priorities (support for seniors, children, victims of abuse, transit programs, and services for non-English speaking populations), and criteria such as agency capacity and experience, past performance, impact on target populations, outcomes, and best practices using evidence-based client assessment tools.
+The grants are provided for a three-year term, subject to annual funding allocations by the County Board of Supervisors and satisfactory progress on performance measures.
+Grants may cover the administrative and program cost of eligible programs.
+Awards are granted based on HSC priorities (support for seniors, children, victims of abuse, transit programs, and services for non-English speaking populations), and criteria such as agency capacity and experience, past performance, impact on target populations, outcomes, and best practices using evidence-based client assessment tools.

 Community Development Block Grants